 “Dumbo” is another Disney classic I didn’t have much experience with until recently.
 I first saw “Dumbo” in summer 2017 and I enjoyed it a lot as a down-to-earth film, but after rewatching it for this review it’s risen even further in my estimation.
 It’s pretty easy to overlook “Dumbo”, since it doesn’t test the limits of what animation is capable of like “Pinocchio” or “Fantasia”, or try to be a grand story of life and death like “Bambi” (in fact, “Dumbo” was released to turn a profit during a tough time for the studio between several expensive projects), but something that stands out about “Dumbo” is just how fun, simple and stirring it is as a short standalone.
-It’s a movie about acceptance, a movie about circus life, and a movie about the love a parent and child have for each other, and that’s all it really needs to be.
+It’s a movie about acceptance, a movie about circus life, and a movie about the love a parent and child have for each other, and that’s all it really needs to be to be enchanting.

 Something I always enjoy about revisiting the golden era of Disney animation is the tone and style of these films.
 At the time, Disney was still accustomed to doing the theatrical shorts that gave the company it’s start, and their first handful of movies felt like flashy extended shorts, with all the fairy tale, storybook vibes that came with them.
 The universe “Dumbo” takes place in is zany and bizarre, with actual storks delivering babies to people, living trains carting people around, and a scene where an elephant unashamedly starts flying with only his large ears to propel him; it’s the sort of thing you probably wouldn’t see in an animated film these days because it wouldn’t work as well in the 21st century, but in the golden era, when the line between reality and fantasy was a lot more blurred, there’s a real charm to it.
 The film devotes a lot of time to zany circus hijinks and situational comedy involving the various types of animals the circus has on hand, and of course there’s some trademark golden era frights (though not as many as other films).
 One scene that stands out is when some punks start messing with Mrs. Jumbo’s baby, which causes her to lash out, and when other humans try to restrain her she goes red-eyed with fury and starts wrecking everything nearby.
 That’s some classic mood whiplash for you.
 Lastly, this is another Disney film where I’d argue the character relationships are the main selling point, more than anything else.
 There’s really only two of them (Dumbo & Mrs. Jumbo and Dumbo & Timothy) but they are precious.